amleshkashyap/moreRailsEtc/others/patterns/README.md

     - Using decorators - decorate a class as singleton and the decorator method ensures there's only one copy
     - Using metaclass - a Singleton metaclass with a method similar to decorator.
     - Using monostate - have a constant and private kind of variable and that can be assigned (shallow copy) to the object at every initialization.
+    - Problems - using Singleton class directly in methods has a disadvantage of making it harder to write good unit tests - if the data contained within the class changes, then the unit tests must change.

+  * Adapter -
+    - Converts/adapts an existing interface X to the required interface Y.
+    - Adapter can be a service or a middleware - adapters come into picture when both interface are already written and one needs them to interact without change.
+    - Sometimes, there might be multiple conversions of the same object to another, and we may want to cache those conversion.
+    - Caching can be achieved in various ways, typically dictionary wherein the key is the hash of input object and value is the converted object.
+    - Ex - converting yaml to json with different schemas for both formats.

+  * Decorator -
+    - Update the behaviour of an object -
+      - If documentation exists, one might want to do this by updating the existing code.
+      - However, this breaks OCP.
+    - There are other ways to do it -
+      - Creating a child class and adding the behaviour in child class, followed by using the child class - this can add and overrides behaviours.
+        - Generally the child class should inherit from the base class of the object in question [if one exists].
+        - This leads to a problem that the actual object's instance methods aren't accessible to this new class - unless we inherit from each of the child classes of the base class [assuming all/most of them need to be updated].
+      - Passing the method to be
+    - In python, we can have decorators which are methods which accept and return methods - can operate on the input method.
+    - Classic decorators - augments the fucntionality of an existing class [
+    - Dynamic decorators - runtime addition of methods to existing class - obviously required metaclass.

+  * Command -

+  * Chain Of Responsibility -

+  * Interpreter -

+  * Observer -

+  * Mediator -

+  * Composite -
+    - Mechanism for treating single (scalar) and composite objects uniformly - since some scalar and composite objects might behave in similar ways.
+    - A class can serve as a scalar (ie, can contain an array of objects) or as a composite (ie, can contain an array of [objects + array of objects] - many layers)
+    - One of the tricks is to convert a scalar class (ie, returning a single object at init) to iterable (returning just itself).
+    - Another trick is to use a separate class for performing composition related operations and have the relevant classes (which use it) inherit from it.
+      - Explore - how is it connected to/used it rails DB compositions?
+    - In python, make a class iterable using \_\_iter\_\_() method yielding self, or inheriting from Iterable [an abstract base class].

+  * Bridge -
+    - Prevents cartesian product complexity explosion - eg, filtering (text search, attribute based) for datastore (mongodb, elastic search, mysql)
+      - Usual - 6 leaf classes, 2 parent, 1 base - 9
+      - Using bridge - 3 leaf classes with 1 parent class, 2 classes which are also inherited by leaf, 1 base - 7 classes
+    - Bridge decouples interface from implementation
+    - Can be done by injecting one base class into another as a dependency
+    - Eg, mongodb, elastic search and mysql classes - their init's have either text search or attribute based filter as input - used for mongodb.filter() method.
+    - This pattern is useful only when a cartesian product of classes needs to be created.
+It is just a stronger form of encapsulation.
+    - This pattern obviously has to break the open close principle which would've demanded the creation of many classes.

+  * Iterator